 Office of the Superintendent

-CJUSD themes for 2018-19: Literacy, Technology & Community
+CJUSD themes: Literacy, Technology & Continous Learning

+You can find many examples of this work happening by joining the conversation on social media.
+If you haven’t already, start by finding me on Twitter or Instagram - @JerryAlmendarez – and the district on Twitter, Instagram or Facebook – @ColtonJUSD.
 You can also keep up on district and school site news by downloading our district app.
 Find it in the App store or on Google Play by searching for “Colton Joint USD”.

 On behalf of the Board of Education and Executive Cabinet, please take the time to stay connected.
 Whether you are a parent, district employee, community member or all three of those, it takes all of us together to build the success our students deserve.
 I look forward to working together to reach the highest potential of both our students and ourselves.